SportChamps Bookmaker Review

 SportChamps - Over 500 Weekly Tournaments

 Just recently, we were having a look at a newish bookmaker named PointsBet and lamenting the fact that we could not thing of a single bookmaker that offered punters an opportunity to practice without risking actual money.
-Join SportChamps Tournament Betting - $50 Bonus Bet
+Join SportChamps Tournament Betting - Deposit $50 Bet With $150 In Bonus Bet

 More recently still, someone graciously pointed us to sportChamps.com.au, where we learned that this relatively recent entry to the Australian online wagering scene offers some free betting competitions, at long last supplying something, practice wagering, the lack of which we always found perplexing.